jcanivete/swirl/README.md

 ----

 ## How to install
 Download or clone this github repository into your machine.

-To import the module, run the following lines
+The easiest way to install the code is to use pip:
 ```
->>> import sys
->>> sys.path.append(r'\path\to\the\folder')
->>> import swirl
+python3 -m pip install .
 ```

-Alternatively, you can add the folder where you saved the code to your PYTHONPATH and simply import the swirl module:
+If you're a developer and want to install the code in editable mode, you can run:
 ```
->>> import swirl
+python3 -m pip install -e .
 ```

 ## How to run